EconometricInstitute/feb22012-programming-website/data/week5/6-collections-utilities.md

 the `shuffle` method, which randomizes the order like you would shuffle a deck of cards.

-The are also a number of useful methods for very basic statistics:
+There are also a number of useful methods for very basic statistics:

 ```java
 public static <T> T max(Collection<? extends T> coll, Comparator<? super T> comp)